I'm planning to complete a PhD in Law. Should I apply for the research-based LLM or the LLM CL Program?

 How does the NCA relate to the LLM CL Program?

 If you obtained your law degree outside of Canada and wish to practice law in Canada, then you must apply to the NCA to have your education and work experience assessed.
 In its assessment, the NCA will determine what additional training you require in order to be eligible to practice law in Canada.
 The LLM CL Program has been designed in consultation with the NCA to help students demonstrate competency in those subjects where the NCA commonly requires additional training.
-As an LLM CL student, you would be able to select Allard School of Law courses to help you meet the NCA's requirements while you also complete a master's degree.
+As an LLM CL student, you would be able to select courses offered by the Allard School of Law to help you meet the NCA's requirements while you also complete a master's degree.

 Must I apply to the NCA for an assessment prior to applying for or starting the LLM CL Program?